 Learning is Addictive, Motivating… and Fun

 The thing I love most about pole fitness is that there are so many spins, poses, inverts and climbs to learn and so many variations of each.
 Learning new things becomes addictive, and it’s that addiction that keeps you coming back and working out.
 Maybe there’s that one move you’re trying to perfect.
 Maybe once you get that move down there’s another move you want to learn, and another.
 The fact that you are learning a skill will keep you coming back and keep you from getting bored.
+If you feel you have gained more confidence while undertaking pole classes, why not look into becoming a wellness consultant, to share the benefits of alternative healing methods and start your own business.

 It’s also almost impossible to not have any fun while you’re there.
 There will be plenty of days where you don’t feel like getting up and dragging your ass to the gym but if you’re having fun, it doesn’t feel like you’re working out and you’re likely to keep coming back.